 As of 1 January 2006, GMP+-certified companies will be required to use exclusively GMP+-certified additives.
-The requirement also applies to participants in the quality schemes for Belgium, Germany and the United Kingdom.
+The requirement also applies to participants in the quality schemes for

 The decision, which was made in February 2005, was announced recently by The Product Board Animal Feed (PDV), the Netherlands-based regulatory organization for businesses and employees in the feed production chain